What is Graduate School?

 Master of Education (M.Ed.): Degrees focused on education-oriented fields and subjects.

 Professional degrees are graduate degrees that are focused on preparing students for a specific area or profession.
-The focus in professional degrees is primarily on real-world application of theories, rather than the focus on theory itself.
-While many of them have doctorate in the name, they are different from a PhD in that they focus more on application, rather than theory.
+Professional degrees primarily focus on real-world application of theories rather than on the focus on theory itself.
+While many professional degrees have “doctorate” in the name, they are different from a PhD in that they focus more on application rather than theory.
 The most common types of professional degrees are:

 Juris Doctorate (J.D.): Lawyer